 What is in an Apprenticeship Standard?

 The Apprenticeship Standards were phased in to replace the previous Apprenticeship Frameworks.
-The current list of Apprenticeship Standards available for each sector or job role can be found on the government website.
+The current list of Apprenticeship Standards available for each sector or job role can be found on the Institute for Apprenticeships and Technical Trainings website.